12 Plants For a Low Maintenance Garden

 - When digging in any plant, first sprinkle Mycorzial Fungi into the hole.
 The plant will then develop a strong secondary root system that will improve water and nutrient uptake, reducing the amount of watering and feeding you need to do.

-- Apply a slow-release fertiliser in the spring, this lasts for months and is less time consuming than applying liquid or powder fertilisers every few weeks.
+- When I’m lazy, I apply a slow-release fertiliser in the spring, this lasts for months and is less time-consuming than applying liquid or powder fertilisers every few weeks.

 Discover More Plant Collections